Efficient method for calculation of low-temperature phase boundaries: Introduction

 \section{Introduction}

 Accurate phase diagrams are essential for understanding the behavior of materials under varying thermodynamic conditions.
-The ability to predict phase stability and phase transformations is therefore a cornerstone of materials science, with implications ranging from geology and planetary science to microelectronics and energy storage \cite{Jea.Tho1983, Cop.Smi.Egg.Wan.Ryg.Laz.Haw.Col.Duf2013, Zhe.Sim.Tan.Ke.Nem.Zha.Hu.Lee.Ten.Yan.Wu.Qiu2022, Tia.Jin.Zha.Xu.Wei.Vio.Abr.Yan2017, hainer_2025}.
-However, constructing phase diagrams from first principles is often a numerically intensive task, in particular when internal \glspl{dof}, such as lattice distortions or molecular orientations, play a significant role in determining phase stability \cite{Sch.Gri2008, Zha.Dal.Wan.Zun2020}.
+Predicting phase stability and phase transformations is consequently a cornerstone of materials science, with implications ranging from geology and planetary science to microelectronics and energy storage \cite{Jea.Tho1983, Cop.Smi.Egg.Wan.Ryg.Laz.Haw.Col.Duf2013, Zhe.Sim.Tan.Ke.Nem.Zha.Hu.Lee.Ten.Yan.Wu.Qiu2022, Tia.Jin.Zha.Xu.Wei.Vio.Abr.Yan2017, hainer_2025}.
+However, constructing phase diagrams from first principles is often a numerically intensive task, in particular when internal \glspl{dof}, such as lattice distortions or sublattice relaxations, play a significant role in determining phase stability \cite{Sch.Gri2008, Zha.Dal.Wan.Zun2020}.

-Electronic first-principles methods such as \gls{dft} have proven powerful for predicting pressure-induced phase transitions at \qty{0}{\kelvin} by comparing enthalpies across structures \cite{Gra.Bel.And2007}.
-However, at finite temperatures, comparing Gibbs free energies across structures over wide ranges of temperatures and pressures can be daunting, as vibrational contributions to both enthalpy and entropy, including quantum zero-point motion, need to be evaluated.
+Electronic structure methods such as \gls{dft} have proven powerful for predicting pressure-induced phase transitions at \qty{0}{\kelvin} by comparing enthalpies across structures \cite{Gra.Bel.And2007}.
+However, at finite temperatures, comparing Gibbs free energies across structures over wide ranges of temperatures and pressures can be challenging, as vibrational contributions to both enthalpy and entropy, including zero-point quantum contributions, need to be accounted for.
 These contributions are typically evaluated using methods such as the \gls{qha} \cite{Alt.All.Wen.Mor1993} or thermodynamic integration based on \gls{md} simulations \cite{Str.Ber1988, Fre.Ast.de2016}.
+Approaches that provide effective harmonic models capturing anharmonic contributions at finite temperatures, such as \gls{tdep} \cite{tdep1} or \gls{scph} methods \cite{TadTsu15, FraRosEri23}, can extend the range of validity of phonon-based free energy calculations to higher temperatures, but at considerably higher computational cost.

 Moreover, the presence of soft modes or structural complexity can make phonon calculations particularly delicate, further increasing the computational burden.
 These challenges are especially pronounced in materials with complex bonding environments or multiple competing polymorphs.
 Silica (\ce{SiO_2}), for example, exhibits a rich array of pressure- and temperature-dependent phases, including tridymite, quartz, coesite, and stishovite, each with distinct structural motifs and vibrational properties \cite{Swa.Sax.Sun.Zha1994}.
 Capturing the correct stability fields of such phases requires careful treatment of the vibrational entropy in addition to static lattice energetics.